Al Capone

 Pablo Escobar has managed to maintain a high profile, even after his death, thanks to films, books, and television series like Narcos.
 The Colombian lord led the Medellín Cartel, which smuggled cocaine into the US.
 Through well thought out smuggling routes and successful production, around 70 to 80 tons of cocaine were smuggled into the country every month.
 At the height of his power, the cartel made approximately $70 Million per day.

 Pablo Escobar was a hero to the poor of Colombia, but to the authorities and politicians of the United States, he was a menace.
 He owned numerous residences and safe houses where he could retreat to, including a home on American soil, situated in Miami Beach.
 Over time, his enemies grew in numbers and he had a vigilante group called Los Pepes, US Intelligence Agencies and Colombian intelligence agencies all looking for him.
-And, indeed, they eventually caught up to him on December 2nd, 1993, when Escobar was killed during a shootout.
+And, indeed, they eventually caught up to him on December 2nd, 1993, when Escobar died during a shootout.

 Arnold Rothstein